NMHU-SSD/Alcoves/README.md

 Use modal popup or lightbox (originally fancybox - http://fancyapps.com/fancybox/3/) for images in gallery

-filter image data by artist - list.js
+filter image data by artist - list.js or similar

-use of template engine to auto populate templates - handlebars.js or similar
+use of template engine to auto populate templates - handlebars.js or similar (or look into reactjs or vuejs without node)

-Organize data for Alcoves (CSV is ideal for the museum, but XML is fine) Program will need to convert data to json - jquery-xml2json or papaparse.js
+Organize data for Alcoves (CSV is ideal for the museum, but XML is fine).
+Program will need to convert data to json - see jquery-xml2json or papaparse.js

 Server space is Apache.
 Best not to use Node/NPM so IT doesn't have to do anything extra on the server.